Swathes of land at Port of Sunderland are being prepared for investment, as the final part of a £8.2m programme of works is set to go before planning.

 “This latest phase of work, which will ensure the right infrastructure is in place to attract investors to Trinity Rail, Road & Sea, is a vital step in ensuring the wider port estate is a highly investible proposition, maximising the economic advantage our port can provide to the city.”

-Located to the west of the ort, Trinity offers a range of advantages for investors who choose the site, including enhanced capital allowances.
+Located to the west of the port, Trinity offers a range of advantages for investors who choose the site, including enhanced capital allowances.
 It is the final phase of work, after programmes of infrastructure works were rolled out on the port’s East Shore site, as well as improvements to road connections around the estate.

-Andrew Moffat CBE, Chair of the Investment Board at the North East LEP, said: “This final phase of work will elevate the Port of Sunderland to a very attractive site for potential investors.
-The Port has worked tirelessly over the last few years on its plan to regenerate this Enterprise Zone, which now has the potential to create more and better jobs for the region.”
+Andrew Moffat CBE, Chair of the Investment Board at the North East LEP, said: “This final phase of work will elevate Port of Sunderland to a very attractive site for potential investors.
+The port has worked tirelessly over the last few years on its plan to regenerate this Enterprise Zone, which now has the potential to create more and better jobs for the region.”